jorisvink/ce/README.md

 Center on cursor (shift-c) does not work very well on files with many multilines.
 Too bad, don't wrap
 80 columns :)

+The fuzzy search is slow on large directory trees.